- The best deals, on Klarstein

 The best temperature, also in order not to exceed consumption, is around 25°C, but it is always better not to go below 6-7°C compared to outside because an excessive temperature jump can be dangerous for your health.
 Moreover, electricity consumption is lower if you use air conditioning at a higher temperature.

 Is there a difference between the water of the indoor unit and that of the outdoor unit?

 There are no differences.
 You can reuse condensed water for cleaning, for watering - not always because it is demineralised and therefore poor for plants - or for ironing, but in this case follow the manufacturer's instructions.

+Do air conditioning filters remove viruses and bacteria?
+Are they useful for allergy sufferers?
 The important thing is to avoid water stagnation where bacteria could proliferate, such as Legionella, but the risk in domestic installations is very low.

 Is it better to have a fixed air conditioner or a portable air conditioner?

 A portable air conditioning unit may be practical when our use of the home conditioner is limited and discontinuous in time; however, for continuous use, heat pump air conditioners will be the ideal choice.
 In fact, wall-mounted air conditioning uniots are generally quieter, and much quicker at balancing the humidity rate or temperature of a room, let alone the air-purifying filtering action.